cl-library-docs/common-lisp-libraries/docs/postmodern.md

 Function: (create-table name)
 ```

-Creates the table identified by symbol by executing all forms in its
+Takes the name of a dao-class and creates the table identified by symbol
+by executing all forms in its definition as found in the **tables**
-definition.
+list.

 ### current-database